Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

 # Epilogue

 Here is the end of the guide, I hope this tutorial was able to help you :)<br>
-Some peoples are scaring to share these type of things, i can understand that because they just dont want to get sued.<br>
 Just enjoy the game and please star or fork my repository please :3<br>

 You can see some screenshots at the bottom about the game.